cckmwong-data/credit_scoring/README.md

 7. **Explainability Integration**
    - Constructed a SHAP explainer using the trained model and training data.
-   - Verified that SHAP values aligned with model coefficients and domain intuition.

 8. **Model & Artifact Persistence**
    - Serialized and saved: